liquinlab/elm-smile/docs/concepts.md

-# :walking_man: Key Concepts
+# Key Concepts

 Smile introduces a new way to build behavioral experiments which promotes modularity and reusability.
-Smile leverages existing open source libraries to including Vite, Vue, Bulma, and Google Firebase.
-However it also provide an **entirely new interface** for specifying and debugging interactive experiments that goes beyond basic Vue components.
+Smile leverages the capabilities of existing open source libraries including Vite and Vue, while providing an **entirely new interface** for specifying and debugging interactive experiments.

 The first concept to introduce is the notion of a [View](./views.md).
 A View is a self-contained bit of code that represents a single "phase" or part of an